About me

 Selected honors & awards

-NSF Graduate Research Fellowship (NSF GRFP).
-March 2023.
+NSF Graduate Research Fellowship.
+National Science Foundation, March 2023.

 Corin Anderson Fellowship.
 Paul G. Allen School of Computer Science, University of Washington, September 2022.